Warm Womb World

 “They can’t have it!
 I like fruit too much,” Yara said.
 “The blue ones are my favourite, the ones full of music.”

 We made it to the village.
 Their huts were waist-high, mud-stick structures with circular doors, and they were covered in green snow.
-“A goop storm is coming,” said the biggest creature of the group with the size and colour of a basketball.
+“A goop storm is coming,” said the biggest creature of the group, who was the size and colour of a basketball.

 They all cheered at the good news of a goop storm.